jaxinewolfe/LlopizLab/README.md

 Project Collaborators: Justin Suca, Joel Llopiz, Stace Beaulieu, Jaxine Wolfe

 ### Project Components
-**Abundance:** This project generates visualization of the relative abundance of prey types per cruise and fish species.
+**Relative Prey Abundance:** This project generates visualization of the relative abundance of prey types per cruise and fish species.
-*ITIS Taxonomic Validation:* This project resolves and validates prey species classifications and assigns categorical bins of prey type.
+- *ITIS Taxonomic Validation:* This project resolves and validates prey species classifications and assigns categorical bins of prey type.

-**CCA:** This project conducts a canonical correspondence analysis for distinct fish species across multiple cruises.
+**Diet CCA:** This project conducts a canonical correspondence analysis for distinct fish species across multiple cruises.

 **EML Assembly:** This project assembles metadata tables for fish diet data from 2013-2015 (Suca et al. 2018) and constructs an EML assembly line for the packaging and publishing of LTER data to the EDI repository.